Dopeamin/bigdata_project/README.md

 Then on a new terminal we need to create a topic :

-`kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic rick_people_topic`
+`kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic rich_people_topic`

 - Go to kafka folder and run :